List of Coronation Street characters introduced in 2023: Christina Boyd

 Christina Boyd, played by Amy Robbins, made her first appearance on 23 January 2023.
 She was introduced as the mother of established character Daisy Midgeley (Charlotte Jordan).
 Robbins' casting was announced on 2 December 2022 with storyline details being kept secret.
 However, it was confirmed that Christina would "shake things up on the cobbles" in her first few months on the soap, with "potential for more appearances down the line".
 A spokesperson for Coronation Street stated that Christina's arrival would "up-end Daisy's life" as well as explain Daisy's personality.
 It meant a lot to Robbins to be cast on the soap.
 Robbins' brother Ted Robbins, who portrayed Brendan Finch, advised her "not to underestimate the feeling of standing in The Rovers Return for the first time"; he told her that the feeling would be overwhelming and she agreed.

 Robbins based Christina on a woman she had encountered in real life.
 At a Coronation Street press event, she explained: "I knew a woman who was doing one form of healing after another, getting one qualification after another.
 And nobody actually knew whether she was fully qualified, or whether she was just totally making the whole thing up.
 That sort of, living on the front foot and staying with friends.
 I've known a few women like that."
 She described her character as chaotic and a "bag of contradictions".
 She felt that Christina wants people to think she is confident while on the inside, she is vulnerable.
 Despite her faults, Robbins found there to be a warmth and likability to her character, if she was given the chance.
 She stated: "she's made so many mistakes, she's probably full of guilt.
 In her own way, she wants to make things better but she keeps messing it up.
 That's what she does, she messes stuff up."
 Due to this characterisation, Robbins found it interesting to portray the role.

 On 15 January 2025, it was announced that Robbins would reprise the role of Christina to tie in with Daisy's exit storyline.
 Her arrival will come when Daisy is pregnant, but unsure whether the father is: Daniel Osbourne (Rob Mallard) or Kit Green (Jacob Roberts).
-Rebecca Sayce from Digital Spy described Christina's return: "It comes at a time the pregnant character may need this character the most."
+Rebecca Sayce from Digital Spy described Christina's return as "It comes at a time the pregnant character may need this character the most."

+Laura-Jayne Tyler from Inside Soap chose Christina as one of her four "Unsung Heroes" of British soap opera characters in 2025, calling Robbins "ever-funny".